moritzWa/Repio/README.md

 npm client-install
 ```

-Create default.json and production.json with:
+Create default.json and production.json in config folder with:

 ```
 {